 If you follow nurses on social media platforms like Twitter, Facebook, Linked In or Google+, you'll see that nurse entrepreneurs are everywhere.
 These nurses embarking on business ventures are coaches, writers, patient advocates, IT consultants, Legal Nurse Consultants, independent Advanced Practice Nurses, Certified Fitness Nurses, Laughter Yoga Leaders, filmmakers, public speakers--and more.

 Spending their time in the entrepreneurial space, these nurses constantly hone skills that are not taught in nursing school, including marketing, networking and writing business plans.
-Groups like the National Nurses in Business Association and the Nurses ROC Network promote the entrepreneurial lifestyle for nurses, offering advice, training and advocacy for nurses who want something more than a life at the bedside.
+Groups like the National Nurses in Business Association promote the entrepreneurial lifestyle for nurses, offering advice, training and advocacy for nurses who want something more than a life at the bedside.

 Nursing Schools Just Don't Get It

-Personally, I announced at my nursing school graduation in 1996 (as the recipient of the Commencement Award for Clinical Excellence) that I was taking a position at an urban community health center rather than seek a Med-Surg position at a local hospital.
+Personally, I announced at my nursing school graduation in 1996 (as the recipient of the Commencement Award for Clinical Excellence) that I was taking a position at an urban community health center rather than seek a med-surg position at a local hospital.
 In fact, I said that I didn't even plan to ever work in a hospital if I could help it.
-My peers and professors said that it was "professional suicide" to go against the grain, but I've been gainfully and happily employed as a nurse for 17 years and have never had trouble finding a job with my stellar (and admittedly slightly out-of-the-box) resume.
-(And I still haven't worked in a hospital yet!)
+My peers and professors said that it was "professional suicide" to go against the grain, but I was gainfully and happily employed as a nurse for 21 years until I chose to become 100% self-employed.

-Nursing is what you make it, and the schools generally have no idea that the sands have shifted right under their feet.
+Nursing is what you make it, and some of the schools seem to have no idea that the sands have shifted right under their feet.

 Let's Broaden Our Vision